alexdidier/rampc-quadrotor/pps_wiki/faq.md

 }
 ```

-To respond to each of the button, add your code with the respective switch cases.
+To respond to each of the button, add your code within the respective switch cases.